-Renal Disease Grants
+Kidney and Urological Disease Grants

-The AKC Canine Health Foundation supports basic science discovery and clinical research into the treatment of renal and urologic disorders through the Renal Research Program.
+The AKC Canine Health Foundation supports basic science discovery and clinical research into the treatment of renal and urologic disorders through the Kidney and Urological Disease Research Program Area.
 This program supports research into the pathophysiology of disease, the identification of unique/emerging risk factors for the development of renal disease, genetic/epigenetic/proteomic/metabolomic factors associated with disease development, predictors (biomarkers) of kidney damage and recovery, and identification of potential therapeutic drugs that reduce the pathology associated with disease.

 |1844||Treatment of Urinary Incontinence with Multipotent Muscle Cells: A Regenerative Medicine Approach to a Common Canine Health Problem|

 |02110-A||Investigating the Effects of an Infusion of Fenoldopam on Kidney Function to Improve Outcomes of Acute Kidney Injury Patients|

 |1766||Identification and Validation of the Genes That Define Abnormal Development of the Kidney in Dogs|